mark-gluzman/FEM-for-the-heat-equation/README.md

-# FEM-for-heat-equation
+# FEM-for-the-heat-equation
-The finite elements method for 3d heat equation
+The finite elements method for the 3d heat equation